 Built on the Support of a Family

 In mid 1980, Mack Willis, Sr. was promoted to his IBM division HQ in Princeton, NJ.
 This meant moving from his home state of Georgia to unfamiliar territory.
-The move, from Atlanta, happened when Mack and Gwen were expecting their second child and James.
-Mack, Jr. was three.
+The move from Atlanta happened when Mack and Gwen were expecting their second child, when James.
+Mack, Jr. was just three years old.

-Shortly after arriving in Princeton, following weeks of house hunting (up and down the stairs, in and out of the car) James was born one month ahead of plan.
-90% of household goods were still in moving boxes when Gwen was rushed to the hospital.
+Shortly after arriving in Princeton, following weeks of house hunting (up and down the stairs, in and out of the car), James was born one month ahead of schedule.
+90% of the family’s household goods were still in moving boxes when Gwen was rushed to the hospital.
 Luckily, they had contacted their aunt, Lois Wright, who lived in White Plains, NY upon their arrival to New Jersey.
 White Plains was less than two hours away.
-Aunt Lois who is a retired nurse and hospital administrator was perfectly suited to jump in and help with this “surprise” situation.
+Aunt Lois, a retired nurse and hospital administrator, was perfectly suited to jump in and help with this “surprise” situation.
 A desperate call to Lois from Mack got very quick results.